- Calton Area Partnership

 - Pollokshields Area Partnership

 - Langside Area Partnership

 What is the role of Area Partnerships?

-- To review and influence the operational progress made at an electoral ward level towards implementing the strategic priorities of the Glasgow Community Planning Partnership (GCPP) and Glasgow City Council (GCC), including those identified in the Glasgow Community Plan, Sector implementation plan and Sector investment strategy.
+- Review and influence the progress made at an electoral ward level towards implementing the strategic priorities of the Glasgow Community Planning Partnership (GCPP) and Glasgow City Council (GCC).

 Want to get involved?

 To support the work of the Area Partnerships, individuals from local organisations (primarily, but not exclusively Community Councils) are invited to join their Area Partnership to allow their local knowledge and experience to influence the discussions and decisions that are made at Area Partnerships.
 Community members also work in partnership with the elected members to set the agenda for Area Partnerships.
 Members of the public can attend Area Partnerships to observe.

 To assist the Area Partnerships in their role they are each allocated an Area Budget.
 Information can be found here.